gumieri/note/README.md

 note there\'s no place like home
 ```

-It will create a note with the title `0 - there's no place like home`.
+It will create a file named `0 - there's no place like home` at the notePath.
 In case of you need a text editor you can just type `note` without any argument.
 It will open the `EDITOR` defined as environment variable or the configured one.